caleblareau/BuenColors/README.md

 BuenColors
 ==========

 A package that facilitates nice colors created for the Buenrostro Lab.
 The base of the package including some divergent color schemes were taken from the [wesanderson](https://github.com/karthik/wesanderson) package.
-Here's a quick overview of how to use the color schemes with ggplot2.
+This README provides a quick overview of how to use the color schemes with ggplot2 and which palettes are available.

 Installation
 ------------